-REFLECTIONS OF THE YEAR Welcome to Your Year!
+Welcome to Your Year!

-I'm excited that you chose this journal guide to be a part of your year!
+I'm excited that you chose this journal guide to be a part of your year.
 While this is an intentional exercise, please be gentle with yourself as it's also just a practice.
 Get a cup of tea, a cozy spot and a nice pen and notebook.
-My ritual also includes a tarot deck, some crystals and a candle, but that may be too woo woo for you.
+My ritual also includes a tarot deck, some crystals and a candle, but that may not be your jam.
+Maybe it was a fantastic year and you deserve to celebrate.
+Or it's been an incredible hard and challenging year.
+Either way, give yourself the time you need to unpack it, reflect, and also honour what helped you get through it.

 There is no rush to finish it, or do it perfectly.
 In fact, revisit it throughout the year.
 I take my Guide out with every changing season to see if it is still working for me, and what i may need to tweak.
 The New Moon is the perfect time to do it, as it is the time of the month to set intentions.

 I compiled a few of my favourite exercises for reflection, planning, and processing.
 This is just a guide and starting point.
 You may feel inspired to take it to another level - follow that.
 I shared very summarized info about a few things, and if that brought on some curiosity to learn more about them, dive in and do your own research!
-Please note, this is a fun workbook for you to use on your own.
+Please note, this is meant as a fun workbook for you to use on your own.
 Follow your rhythm and listen to your body as some parts may be hard.
-This workbook does not replace therapy and for you to use with your wellbeing in mind.
-With love and warmth, vania
+This workbook does not replace therapy and the hope is that you to use it with your wellbeing in mind.

+With love and warmth,